yeehaa123/elab/CHAT/lab.md

-The goal is to accelerate the process of opening universities towards private partners, cultural institutions, civic movements, and other universities by creating a space situated between the involved agents.
+The goal is to accelerate the process of opening universities towards private partners, cultural institutions, civic movements, and other universities by creating a physical space situated between the involved agents.
-The 'living lab' that we propose shows how this can lead to innovation.

 The challenge that needs to be overcome is forming a community both on- and offline whose participants are to engage with a platform over